The 23 Worst Things to Purchase at Costco (According to Shoppers)

 Costco offers tempting deals on baked goods, selling them in massive quantities.

-However, unless you have a plan to freeze them or you’re entertaining a large group, these items usually cannot be consumed before they stale.
+However, unless you have a plan to freeze them or you’re entertaining a large group, these items usually cannot be consumed before they go stale.

 This one definitely rings true to me….I can’t count the number of stale Costco muffins and dinner rolls that I’ve fed our goat over the years.
+Yes, our goat loves Costco.

-GOTTA FREEZE ‘EM
+PRO TIP: GOTTA FREEZE ‘EM

 Buying the large packs of croissants, bread, muffins, or bagels at Costco is less than ideal for an average family UNLESS you can freeze them.
 I’ve found that they freeze quite well, especially the Ciabatta rolls.